-Introduction - The goals of forest plantings can vary greatly, including natural regeneration efforts following tree harvest, efforts to increase diversity in forest stands, the seeding or planting of trees and shrubs into agricultural fields to establish forest stands, or the planting of urban forests.
-This fact sheet focuses on silviculture and forest management on private lands in largely agricultural settings.
-Typical practices include woodlots used for fuel and wildlife habitat, and windbreaks, also known as shelterbelts (single or multiple rows of trees and/or shrubs in linear or curvilinear configurations), often used to reduce wind erosion, reduce energy use in buildings, and provide shelter from wind, snow, and excessive heat.
+Introduction - The goals of forest plantings can vary greatly, but can include natural regeneration efforts following tree harvest, efforts to increase diversity in forest stands, seeding or planting of trees and shrubs into agricultural fields to establish forest stands, or the planting of urban forests.
+This fact sheet focuses on silviculture and forest management on private lands in the forested regions of Minnesota.

 Site Selection - Projects should be planned to meet program and partner goals that often include soil stabilization, water quality, habitat, timber production, equity and aesthetics.
 When selecting projects for wildlife it is important to define specific species that will be benefitted by the project.
-The Minnesota-Wildlife Action Plan is a document that outlines a set of species of greatest conservation need for different areas of Minnesota.
+The Minnesota Wildlife Action Plan is a document that outlines a set of species of greatest conservation need for different areas of Minnesota.
 New information is also available about the value of different tree species for native insects from the